TebogoNakampe/OpenGesture-HandTracking/README.md

 * Open Qt Creator and Go to File
 * Open project, then browse and select oGesture.pro
 * In Qt under project files expand sources and src, to find main.cpp
 * Ctrl+Shift+B to build while in main.cpp script.
-The build can be chosen from Release and Debug.
+The build can be Release/Debug.
 * Click Run or Ctrl+R

 Check out the demo: https://vimeo.com/321810159